jgm/pandoc/doc/custom-readers.md

 `enable`, while those that are supported but disabled have value `false` or `disable`.

-Example: A writer with the following global table supports the extensions `smart`, `citations`, and `foobar`, with `smart` enabled and the other two disabled by default:
+Example: A reader with the following global table supports the extensions `smart`, `citations`, and `foobar`, with `smart` enabled and the other two disabled by default: